manueltoscanoferrera/BPMN-audit-mediator-for-WSO2-ESB/README.md

 ##  Works performed
-* UI for easy editing of tags within Proxies and Sequences
+* Definition of XML, using as a basis BPMN.
+See businessProcessAudit.xsd for a description of xml
-* Increase the number of BPMN tags supported (events, conversations, etc) and implementations (ftp, imap, cifs, etc) within the activities
+* Created a mediator for wso2 esb, to facilitate the generation of XML audit within the ESB, Project AuditMediator.
+See audit_mediator_XML_interface.xml and auditMediator.xsd for a description of the Audit Mediator Xml commands.

 ## Future works